50 St John Street

 The first time St John’s Hall was used for worship was on Sunday 6 December 1857 and later in the month there was an inaugural concert (see advertisements below).

-The following year, Francis Wright of the Butterley Company and Osmaston Manor successfully brought forward a motion at Ashbourne Local Board to move the Petty Sessions Court from The Green Man to St John’s Hall.
+In 1858, Francis Wright of the Butterley Company and Osmaston Manor successfully brought forward a motion at Ashbourne Local Board to move the Petty Sessions Court from The Green Man to St John’s Hall.
 However, when the move was made is not clear because the commercial directories for 1860 and 1864 continue to show the Petty Sessions Court at The Green Man.

 The monthly County Court would continue at St John’s Hall until 1961 while the weekly Petty Sessions Court or Magistrates Court (Saturdays at 12:00) would continue there until 1969.